chrisgo/laravel-phery/README.md

 # Laravel Wrapper for Phery Ajax Library

 Wraps [Phery](https://github.com/pheryjs/phery) to work with Laravel.
-Phery is a great ajax library for use with *just jQuery*.
+Phery is a great ajax library for use with just [jQuery](https://jquery.com/)

 Phery is pretty flexible which features a steep learning curve.
-The example below shows a simple pattern you can use so you can get started right away and then you can slowly work your way into more advanced examples.
+The example below shows a simple pattern to quickly get started before moving on to more advanced examples.

 ### View